-Rhodia originated as part of a family business “Papeteries Verilhac Freres” (Verilhac Brothers, Paper-Maker).
-Clairefontaine (also a multi-generational family business) acquired Rhodia in 1987.
+Rhodia originated as part of a family business known as Verilhac Brothers, Paper-Maker.
+Clairefontaine (also a multi-generational family business) acquired Rhodia in 1997.
 After the acquisition, some Rhodia family members stayed on with the brand.

-“Albert had three sons; the oldest son died in World War II, the second and third sons created the company Papeteries Verilhac Freres in 1932 in Lyon.
+"Jean-Abel had three sons; the oldest son died in World War II, the second and third sons created the company Verilhac Brothers, Paper-Maker in 1932 in Lyon.
 They started with 50 workers manufacturing various paper products.
 One brother had studied engineering, the other was very good in marketing.
 Together, they made a powerful duo.
 In 1934 they purchased an abandoned arms manufacturing plant and moved production from Lyon to Grenoble.”

 “The first Rhodia pad was made in 1934 in Lyon.
-In Lyon there is the Rhone river.
+In Lyon there is the Rhône river.
 People born in this region are called Rhodaniens.
 The name came from there.
 The two trees in the logo represent the two brothers, these trees are epiceas (spruce).
 If you take a look at them, these trees are not identical.
 They are linked by a line to show that the brothers work together.
-The brand and the logo was invented by their mother whose name was Marie.”
-The family story goes that Marie drew the logo sitting at the kitchen table.
+The brand and the logo were designed by Marie-Antonia, the wife of one of the Verilhac brothers.”
+The family story goes that Marie-Antonia drew the logo sitting at the kitchen table.

 In 1934 the company moved from Lyon to Sechilienne near Grenoble in the French alps.
 The company was purchased by Clairefontaine in 1997 and production transferred to Mulhouse, in Alsace, France.
 Rhodia pads are manufactured exclusively on Machine No.6.

 The Rhodia Notebook, originally a sideline for Rhodia, was to become its most famous product.
 It immediately overshadowed other notebooks of the time because of its quality materials and original design of a scored front cover.